H-b8/slot-machine/README.md

 <img src="images/headertext.png">

-A casino favorite presented in a black and white minimalist design with primary color accents, with a theme drawn from combining parts of online sex work subculture and flash tattoo style.
+A casino favorite presented in a black and white minimalist design with primary color accents, featuring a theme drawn from combining parts of online sex work subculture and flash tattoo style.

 <img src="images/spinnerdemo.gif">